 Hotel Indigo Denver Downtown

 Although we prefer to stay in private accommodations, budget and solo travelers may enjoy staying in hostels – and Hostel Fish in LoDo gets rave reviews!
-In addition to the superb location, the fashionable hostel fantastic for a weekend trip to Denver is the on-site bar, fun dorm rooms and a shared kitchen.
+In addition to the superb location, what makes the fashionable hostel fantastic for a weekend trip to Denver is the on-site bar, fun dorm rooms and a shared kitchen.
 Additionally, they host organized activities.
 Check rates!

 Denver is called the Mile High City because it is, in fact, located one mile above sea level.
 Being at such a high elevation means that sunny days are hot and nights are cool.
-Trust us on this one, when you consider what to pack for Denver, you will want to bring a hoodie or jacket – even when visiting in the summer.
+Trust us on this one, when you consider what to pack for Denver, you will want to bring a hoodie or jacket – even when visiting Denver in the summer.

 Don’t let the weather ruin your Denver weekend itinerary!
-Regardless of the time of year of your trip, you will want to be prepared for the elements.
+Regardless of the time of year of your Denver trip, you will need to be prepared for the elements.
 Don’t forget a warm hat for the winter, a packable rain jacket for the spring, sunscreen for the summer and a lightweight jacket for the autumn!
 You will also want a great day bag to organize and protect all of your essential, everyday travel items.

 Denver is a great city to explore on foot – and our Denver trip itinerary covers some serious ground!
 Be sure to pack a comfortable pair of city walking shoes!
-Skechers or casual Columbia shoes are great for the city – and will be alright for some hikes in Boulder (but if you plan on a more extensive hike, you will want hiking shoes!).
+I like Skechers or casual Columbia shoes, which are great for the city – and will be alright for some hikes in Boulder (but if you plan on a more extensive hike, you will want hiking shoes!).
 Kris wears his Merrell trail shoes for both city and trail walking.

 We think travel insurance is essential – even when you visit Denver for a weekend!
 With trip insurance, you will be protected in the event of delayed flights, lost luggage or a cancelled trip.
 Find out more about coverage and rates at World Nomads.